kaiewiggins/kaiewiggins.github.io/_posts/2016-06-17-Preview-Chapter.md

 “Betcha he’s bald under his fancy-schmancy hood, Mr. Grumpypants” Cadence breaks in, snickering.
 “Despaiiiir~ no haiiiir~ despaiiiirrrr~"

 Cadence singsongs with great dynamic range directly into my ear, making me burn to give her a good kick.
 My legs are getting sore from standing, knees locked, and I desperately want to shift my weight, but don’t quite dare.
-To make things worse, my uniform pants are too loose, and are slowly, slowly edging past my hipbones.
+To make things worse, the bottoms on this latest uniform are too loose.
+They’re edging past my hipbones, one anxiety-spurring inch at a time.

 I squirm, ever so slightly, and get a warning glare from Kistr, who is coming up on the end of his rant, if past experience has anything to say about it.

 I sigh, but carefully, so that my mask doesn't flutter up and betray my frustration.
 I taste the sharp tang of blood, from biting my tongue to keep it still.
 Meanwhile, Cadence is losing interest in her little song.
 She seems to be preoccupied with sucking the words in and out, so that it sounds like: (in)”~aaaAAAEEEIIIrrrr~”(out)”~rrrRRRRRrrr~”

+On repeat.

 No one ever blames Cadence, exasperating pest that she is, just me.

 Always me.

 So I do my best to ignore that little troublemaker.
 But she’s relentless, whispering and teasing and laughing, always dashing just out of sight when I try to catch her out.
 And maybe it’s my fault after all; everyone else seems to be able to ignore her just fine.
-Not that she ever seems to go off and bothers them.
+Not that she ever seems to go off and bother them.

 It’s unfair, the way I catch all the blame.
 Like right now.

 “…complete an additional two segments H-and-R. Daily.”
 Supervisor Kistr is finishing up.
-I frown under my mask, careful to keep the upper half of my face blank so he won’t notice.
+I frown under my mask, careful to keep the upper half of my face blank so he won’t notice and increase my sentence for insolence.
 I’m not a fan of the health and rec programming.
 Not that there’s really any better way to spend time.

-My effort is in vain; Kistr raises an eyebrow, seeming to see past my mouth to the dissatisfied twist beneath, and then his eyes crinkle at the edges.
+My effort is in vain; Kistr raises an eyebrow, seeming to see past my mask to the dissatisfied twist beneath.
+His eyes crinkle at the edges.

 “Also, a nutrition increase of 15%.”
-He finishes, trails of moisture seeping from his eyes as his cheeks threaten to drown them.
-The effect is unpleasant, but not nearly so much as his sentence.
+He finishes, trails of moisture seeping from his eyes as his cheeks threaten to drown them in a concealed grin.
+The effect is unpleasant, but not nearly so much as his punishment.

 “Hah!
 You’re just a kid, of course you should get more!”
 Cadence snorts.